mobiusml/external-doc-test/source/getting-started.rst

 -----------

-The predict function takes as input an image and returns a result object.
+The predict function generally takes an image as input and returns a result object.
 The result objects vary according to the use case.
 When using the keywording model, a :java:`KeywordingResult` object will be returned.
+Please also refer to the illustration below for details.